sharnoff/sincount/README.md

   allow this file to be absent by default, which can be configured with 'force-file'
 - force-file: '--force-file'.
 Requires that the start file exist
+- filter-dups: '--filter-dups'.
+Does not count repeated inputs